ibm-cloud-docs/databases-for-postgresql-gen2/howto-extensions.md

 # Managing PostgreSQL extensions
 {: #extensions}

 In PostgreSQL, extensions are modules that supply extra functions, operators, or types.
 Many extensions are available in {{site.data.keyword.databases-for-postgresql_full}}.
-To use them, [set the admin password](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management&interface=ui#user-management-set-admin-password-ui) for your service and use it to [connect with `psql`](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql).
+For the following examples, use your service credentials and [connect to `psql`](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql) before proceeding.

 ## Listing installed extensions
 {: #listing-installed-extensions}